robmhoward/ExcelJsDocumentation/resources/worksheetcollection.md

 ### getItemAt(index: number)

-Get Worksheet object properties based on its position in the collection..
+Get Worksheet object properties based on its position in the collection.

 #### Syntax
 ```js